 Personality was measured using the Five-Factor Personality Inventory which looks at the five factors of:

 - Agreeableness: level of friendliness and kindness

 - Conscientiousness: level of organization and work ethic

 - Emotional stability: level of calmness and tranquility

 The results showed a positive association between personality similarity and marital quality.
 So, the more similar these newlywed couples were, the greater their marital quality.[ii]

 Dissimilar Personalities Can Lead to More Passionate Relationships

 However, other research suggests that this is not always the case!
 A study from 2007 investigated three things in 137 couples: relationship onset (love at firs sight vs. gradually becoming involved), personality (same 5 measure as above), and relationship quality.[iii]

 Results of the study showed that “partners who fell in love at first sight…showed more dissimilar personalities”.[iv]
 However, it also found that “individuals prefer to select partners with similar personalities as themselves, but that they only succeed in doing so when they have the opportunity and time to get to know each other.”[v]
-Also, “partners who fell in love at first sight did not report lower relationship quality”.[vi]
+Also, “partners who fell in love, at first sight, did not report lower relationship quality”.[vi]

-Here’s their explanation: this study also measure relationship onset (love at first sight vs. becoming gradually involved) and they found that lovers at first sight with relatively dissimilar personalities experience higher levels of passion!
+Here’s their explanation: this study also measures relationship onset (love at first sight vs. becoming gradually involved) and they found that lovers at first sight with relatively dissimilar personalities experience higher levels of passion!